 Many people make such a mistake.
 But if you plan monetization at the development beginning then you can create a mobile app according to the general clear plan.
 Otherwise, you have to choose from restricted options.
 If you make such a mistake maybe you’ll have to change your app in accordance with the chosen monetization scheme at the very last stage.

 2. Carelessness concerning personal data of the users

-Remember informational safety.
+Remember about the protection of the information.
 Many monetization schemes need personal data, e.g. age, gender, profession.
 People working with your app want to know how and why their personal data are used.
-Persuade that yo take care of personal data and explain why you need these data and stress that you will protect those data.
+Explain why you need these data and stress that you will protect those data.